 1. New Breweries Temperance Row Brewing has joined the ranks of central Ohio breweries.
 This Westerville brewery is housed inside the also-new Uptown Deli & Brew.
 Customers can order deli sandwiches to enjoy with their pint of beer.
 The brewery is led by Scott Francis, long acknowledged as the godfather of Columbus brewing (he helped establish Columbus Brewing Company and Barley’s, and owns the Winemaker’s Shop.)

 2. New beers New beers are constantly being announced, as breweries experiment with new recipes or adapt for the seasons.
-Four String Brewing began canning and distributing their Vanilla Porter, while Smokehouse Brewing hired a new head brewer.
-Sam Hickey brings with him an interest in yeast cultivation and Belgian beers, and already some of his new brews are showing up on the Smokehouse menu.
-Actual Brewing Company just announced their new balanced and malty Resistor Irish red ale.
+Smokehouse Brewing hired a new head brewer, Sam Hickey, who brings with him an interest in yeast cultivation and Belgian beers, and already some of his new brews are showing up on the Smokehouse menu.
 Zaftig Brewing also will start bottling some of their brews for wider distribution.

 3. New brewing facilities Columbus Brewing Company has outgrown their space behind the Columbus Brewing Company Restaurant, so they’re moving to a much larger production facility on the west side of town.
 The move will allow them to brew in higher volume and begin bottling more of their beers, such as the highly sought-after Creeper and Bodhi IPAs.